arrdem/source/projects/shoggoth/README.md

 >
 > ~ Charlie Stross, "A Colder War"

+Shoggoth is a language designed to provide highly durable, portable agents.

+Shoggoth runs atop a custom platform named Ichor, which aims to trivialize providing these properties.

 ## License

 While the source for this project happens to be published no grant of rights is made.